maxmind/minfraud-api-node/README.md

 MaxMind encourages the use of this API, as data received through this channel is continually used to improve the accuracy of our fraud detection algorithms.

 To use the Report Transactions API, create a new `TransactionReport` object.
-An IP address and a valid tag are required key values.
+A valid tag and at least one of the following are required parameters:
+IP address, maxmind ID, minfraud ID, or transaction ID.
 Additional key values may also be set, as documented below.

 See the API documentation for more details.